dtr-org/docs.unit-e.io/reference/rpc/createmultisig.rst

 DEPRECATION WARNING: Using addresses with createmultisig is deprecated.
-Clients must transition to using addmultisigaddress to create multisig addresses with addresses known to the wallet before upgrading to v0.17.
-To use the deprecated functionality, start united with -deprecatedrpc=createmultisig
+Clients must transition to using addmultisigaddress to create multisig addresses with addresses known to the wallet.
+To use the deprecated functionality, start unit-e with -deprecatedrpc=createmultisig

 Argument #1 - nrequired
 ~~~~~~~~~~~~~~~~~~~~~~~